The environments of the radio galaxy population in SIMBA: Simulations

 \section{Simulations}

-\simba~\citep{Dave2019} is a state-of-the-art suite of cosmological hydrodynamic simulations which uses a branched version of the \gizmo\ cosmological gravity and hydrodynamics solver~\citep{Hopkins2015} in its Meshless Finite Mass (MFM) mode.
-A full description of \simba\ can be found in~\citet{Dave2019}, and a more detailed description of the radio galaxy population can be found in~\citet{Thomas2021}.
-Due to the relevance of radio galaxies in this work, below we recap the modelling of black holes within \simba, as well as the theoretical models used to estimate the 1.4GHz radio luminosities of radio galaxies in \simba.
+\simba~\citep{Dave2019} is a state-of-the-art suite of cosmological hydrodynamic simulations which uses a branched version of the \gizmo\ cosmological gravity and hydrodynamics solver~\citep{Hopkins2015} in its Meshless Finite Mass (MFM) mode. \simba\ is particularly unique in its prescription for black hole growth in that it accounts for the accretion from both hot gas via Bondi accretion as well as cold gas via gravitational torque limited accretion.
+Additionally, \simba\ accounts for feedback from black holes via kinetic winds, jets, and high energy X-rays.
+A full description of \simba\ can be found in~\citet{Dave2019} along with more fundamental simulation properties listed in Table 1 therein, and a more detailed description of the radio galaxy population can be found in~\citet{Thomas2021}.
+Due to the relevance of radio galaxies in this work, below we recap the modelling of black holes within \simba, as well as the theoretical models used to estimate the 1.4\,GHz radio luminosities of radio galaxies in \simba.